Commercial equipment purchase scam using the names Smith Marino and Astronomic Engineering

 This appears to be a bad cheque scam that presents as legal matter requiring the assistance of a lawyer.
 In this scam lawyers will be duped into wiring real funds from their trust accounts after depositing a fake cheque received as payment from the purchaser (who is part of the fraud).

-Does your firm handle purchase and sales agreements?
+Does your firm handle purchase, sale transactions and agreements?
 If not, a referral will be appreciated thanks.

 Astronomic Engineering, Inc.